-1. The recommended clearances for single-unit installations are illustrated in Figures 1 and 2.
+1. The recommended clearances for single-unit installations are illustrated in Figures 5 and 6.
 These minimum requirements are not only an important consideration when determining unit placement, but they are also essential to ensure adequate serviceability, maximum capacity, and peak operating efficiency.

 2. Any reduction of the unit clearances indicated in this illustration may result in condenser coil starvation, or the recirculation of warm condenser air.
+Actual clearances which appear to be inadequate should be reviewed with a local sales engineer.